Charlie Brown

-Charles "Charlie" Brown is the principal character of the comic strip Peanuts, syndicated in daily and Sunday newspapers in numerous countries all over the world.
-Depicted as a "lovable loser," Charlie Brown is one of the great American archetypes and a popular and widely recognized cartoon character.
+Charles "Charlie" Brown is the principal character of the American comic strip Peanuts, syndicated in daily and Sunday newspapers in numerous countries all over the world.
+Depicted as a "lovable loser", Charlie Brown is one of the great American archetypes and a popular and widely recognized cartoon character.
 Charlie Brown is characterized as a person who frequently suffers, and as a result, is usually nervous and lacks self-confidence.
-He shows both pessimistic and optimistic attitudes: on some days, he is apprehensive to even go outside because his day might just be spoiled, but on others, he hopes for the best and tries as much as he can to accomplish things.
-He is easily recognized by his trademark zigzag patterned shirt.
+He shows both pessimistic and optimistic attitudes: on some days, he is apprehensive to even get out of bed because he is unable to face the world, but on others, he hopes to accomplish things and is determined to do his best.
+Charlie Brown is easily recognized by his round head and trademark zigzag patterned shirt.
+His catchphrase is "Good Grief!".

-The character's creator, Charles M. Schulz, said that Charlie Brown "must be the one who suffers because he is a caricature of the average person.
-Most of us are much more acquainted with losing than winning."
+The character's creator, Charles M. Schulz, said that Charlie Brown "has to be the one who suffers, because he is a caricature of the average person.
+Most of us are much more acquainted with losing than we are with winning."
 Despite this, Charlie Brown does not always suffer, as he has experienced some happy moments and victories through the years, and he has sometimes uncharacteristically shown self-assertiveness despite his frequent nervousness.
 Schulz also said: "I like to have Charlie Brown eventually be the focal point of almost every story."
 Charlie Brown is the only Peanuts character to have appeared regularly in the strip throughout its entire 50-year run.

-Lee Mendelson, producer of the majority of the Peanuts television specials, has said of Charlie Brown that "He was, and is, the ultimate survivor in overcoming bulliness—Lucy or otherwise."
+Lee Mendelson, who produced most of the Peanuts television specials, has said of Charlie Brown that "He was, and is, the ultimate survivor in overcoming bulliness—Lucy or otherwise."

-Charlie Brown's age is neither normally specified nor consistently given.
-His birthday occurs in the strip published on October 30, 1950.
-He is four years old in a strip published November 3, 1950.
-He ages very slowly in the strip's floating timeline, eventually settling at around eight years old.
-A strip published on April 3, 1971, suggests he was born around 1963 (setting up the gag that when he is 21, it will be 1984).
-Initially, Charlie Brown suggests he lives in an apartment, with his grandmother occupying the one above his; a few years into the strip, he moves to a house with a backyard.
+Charlie Brown is eight years old for most of the strip's floating timeline.
+Initially, he suggests he lives in an apartment, with his grandmother occupying the one above his; a few years into the strip, he moves to a house with a backyard.
+He is always referred to as "Charlie Brown" and never simply "Charlie" by most of the other characters in the strip, including his sister, Sally (who also refers to him as "big brother") and Snoopy, his dog (who sometimes calls him "the round-headed kid"), with the exception of Peppermint Patty and Marcie who address him as "Chuck" and "Charles" respectively.